Blue Eyed Mama's Blog – Family Recipes, Crafts, and Homeschool Ideas

 Special Note to Parents…

-Last note, during and after this homemade Christmas cards party, there may be some mess, but it’s ok… let the mess happen, clean up as you can, but don’t stress about it.
+Last note, during and after this homemade Christmas card party, there may be some mess, but it’s ok… let the mess happen, clean up as you can, but don’t stress about it.
 Your family will remember the fun, not the mess… so enjoy this time!

 Seasons Greetings